faun/provisioneering/README.md

 }
 ```

-Define the following confuration variables:
+Define the following configuration variables:

 ``` console
 # The AWS access key with IAM to be able to provision